Brenda309/school-library/README.md

 - Add new books.
 - Save records of who borrowed a given book and when.

-And all of this are built in a beautiful and well-organized way!
+And all of these are built in a beautiful and well-organized way!

 ## Built With